Transfer and AP/IB Credits

 - To determine how AP/IB credits will transfer to Ithaca College refer to the charts in the Student Information section of the Catalog.

-- The only AP allowed to count toward a student’s Integrative Core Curriculum (ICC) requirements is English Language & Composition OR English Literature & Composition with a score of 4 or 5; and, AP/IB credit equivalencies to attribute courses (QL, DV, WI).
+- The only AP credits allowed to count toward a student’s Integrative Core Curriculum (ICC) requirements are English Language & Composition OR English Literature & Composition with a score of 4 or 5; and, AP/IB credit equivalencies to attribute courses (QL, DV, WI).

 - You should review your academic transcript when the fall semester starts to ensure that AP/IB course work transferred.